kagisearch/kagi-docs/kagi/src/plans/team-plan.md

 1. Send the new members an email through Kagi.
 2. Generate an invite link and share with the new members.

-You can also limit the domains used to sign-up to your team to your company’s domain or reset the invite link if necessary.
+You can also limit the domains used to sign up to your team to your company’s domain or reset the invite link if necessary.
 <img src="media/add_members.png"  width="675" alt="Add Members">

 <a name="removing_members"></a>